Anoise/Seed-GIF/README.md

 > 📖 **Intro:**  In this repo, we focus on large-scale, long-term WT data, and proposes to capture the macroscopic variation patterns of WT by unifying and enhancing the Generation, Imputation, and Forecasting (GIF) tasks.
-In detail, we propose a unified State-space-enhanced encoder-decoder diffusion model (Seed) to implement long-term WT-GIF tasks by manipulating different guidance signals.
+In detail, we propose a unified State-space-enhanced encoder-decoder diffusion model (Seed) to implement long-term GIF tasks by manipulating different guidance signals.
 Then, we compare the proposed method to various state-of-the-art methods on large-scale WT datasets.

 <p align="center">
   <img src="figs/scene_v3.jpg" alt="">
   <br>
   <b>Figure 1</b>: Network nodes often encounter data inaccessibility or loss due to privacy protection measures, transmission instability, and storage limitations.
-WT Generation, Imputation, and Forecasting (WT-GIF) can cope well with these issues.
+WT Generation, Imputation, and Forecasting (GIF) can cope well with these issues.
 </p>

 ## 🌟 1.
 Contributions